Tan123456964/CIS527-JAVA-P1/README.md

 2. Reviewed and reformatted the code to remove unnecessary or uninitialized data.
 3. Reworked and reviewed commenting and style.
 4. Reviewed the problem definition to ascertain that all requirements have been met.
+5. Researched for standardized format and developed the README document.

 ### FUNCTIONS
 1. writeToClient; used to invoke the BufferedWriter function to write to the buffer, create a new line and then flush out the buffer.